mmolosay/Resource/README.md

 ## Reasons to use

 1. Concept is easy to understand.
-2. Implementations of `Resource` are immutable, which makes it great choice to use with such solutions like [Kotlin Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) and [Android LiveData](https://developer.android.com/reference/androidx/lifecycle/LiveData).
+2. Implementations of `Resource` are immutable, which makes them a great choice to use with such solutions like [Kotlin Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) and [Android LiveData](https://developer.android.com/reference/androidx/lifecycle/LiveData).